holgerlembke/ESPEDfGK/README.md

 # ESP32/ESP8266 Exception Decoder for Generation Klick

-So in their endless wisdom the Arduino IDE has different priorities than to recreate the old infrastructure and https://github.com/me-no-dev/EspExceptionDecoder does not work anymore.
+So in their endless wisdom the Arduino IDE 2.0 has different priorities than to recreate the old infrastructure and https://github.com/me-no-dev/EspExceptionDecoder does not work anymore.

-And /me being to lazy to use the existing command line version from https://github.com/littleyoda/EspStackTraceDecoder does instead build a C# WPF app to help me.
+And /me being too lazy to use the existing command line version from https://github.com/littleyoda/EspStackTraceDecoder does instead build a C# WPF app to help me.

 This is a work in progress thing.
-I do debugging as I need.
+I do enhancements, fixes and debugging as I need.

 # How it looks